Updated on 22 December 2023

 From April to end October, online booking only

-Morning boat tour: €25 per person
+Morning electric-boat tour with a passionate guide: €25 per person

 All of the above information is subject to change.